awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAM.md

 Identity\-based policies can be further categorized as *inline policies* or *managed policies*\.
 Inline policies are embedded directly into a single user, group, or role\.
 Managed policies are standalone policies that you can attach to multiple users, groups, and roles in your AWS account\.
 Managed policies include AWS managed policies and customer managed policies\.
 To learn how to choose between a managed policy or an inline policy, see [Choosing between managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#choosing-managed-or-inline) in the *IAM User Guide*\.

-The following AWS managed policies, which you can attach to users in your account, are specific to Amazon Aurora:
+For information about AWS managed policies that are specific to Amazon Aurora, see [AWS managed policies for Amazon RDS](rds-security-iam-awsmanpol.md)\.
-+ **AmazonRDSReadOnlyAccess** – Grants read\-only access to all Amazon Aurora resources for the AWS account specified\.
-+ **AmazonRDSFullAccess** – Grants full access to all Amazon Aurora resources for the AWS account specified\.

 ### Other policy types<a name="security_iam_access-manage-other-policies"></a>